celery/celery/docs/userguide/workers.rst

     Value of the workers logical clock.
 This is a positive integer and should be increasing every time you receive statistics.

+- ``uptime``

+    Numbers of seconds since the worker controller was started

 - ``pid``

     Process id of the worker instance (Main process).